Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS Privacy Threats:

 * Unfairly disadvantaging users of the privacy service with respect to the services available.
-This could force the user to switch to the services available. providers, fallback to cleartext or accept no DNS service for the outage.
+This could force the user to switch providers, fallback to cleartext or accept no DNS service for the outage.

 Mitigations: